 Triggers execute data notifications.
 A trigger can be:

 You may optionally configure a list of Watched Entities to trigger the data notification only if the batch includes at least one of those entities.

 A scheduled event based on a CRON expression.

 Dataset and Messages

-The Target is the destination where the Data Notification messages are sent.
-There are three types of target:
+A target is the destination where the data notification messages are sent.
+There are three types of targets:

 REST API endpoint: An HTTP request is issued with a body containing the JSON payload.